My Mold Illness Story

 Mold toxicity is far more common than is currently recognized.
 Those who are knowledgeable in this field estimate that millions of people are wrestling with this problem but are entirely unaware of its existence.
 Mold toxicity goes so unrecognized by most medical practitioners that a patient bringing it up as a possible diagnosis is usually met with a blank stare or, worse, incredulity.Neil Nathan, MD.
 Toxic: Heal Your Body from Mold Toxicity, Lyme Disease, Multiple Chemical Sensitivities and Chronic Environmental Illness

 UPDATE: I am completely recovered from every symptom and illness listed in this post.
 This story remains as a reminder of what I went through AND as a beacon of hope that you who are suffering can completely recover as well.
 I underwent a self-directed limbic system rehabilitation program called the Dynamic Neural Retraining System.
-Because of this treatment, I can now go anywhere I want (including my house!), eat anything I want (yup, even lectins), and I am no longer taking any medications or any supplements.
-I’m living a normal, healthy life again–please keep that in mind as you read my story below.
+Because of this treatment, I no longer qualify for any of my prior diagnoses.
+I can go anywhere I want and eat anything I want without reaction.
+I’m living a normal, healthy life–please keep that in mind as you read my story below.

 Most people with chronic illness will say they used to be incredibly active.
 I am no exception.
 I was an avid endurance athlete–training for and completing half marathons, one marathon, and a 2000-mile hike of the Appalachian Trail before the age of 27.